 In this article we have covered Meaning of Permanent Account Number (PAN), Its Utility,Procedure to Obtain PAN, Transaction in Which PAN is Mandatory,How to correct any mistake in PAN card or intimate any change in data pertaining to PAN, Why Holding of more than one PAN not allowed, How to know PAN if the PAN card is lost and PAN is forgotten,Penalty for not complying with provisions of PAN

 Ans: PAN stands for Permanent Account Number.
 PAN is a ten-digit unique alphanumeric number issued by the Income Tax Department.
-PAN is issued in the form of a laminated plastic card as given below (commonly known as PAN card).
+PAN is issued in the form of a laminated plastic card (commonly known as PAN card).
 Given below is an illustrative PAN:

 “C” stands for Company